creationsoft/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 The ultimate goal here is preventive maintenance.
 Detect that something is wrong, before any damage is caused.

 It's not always easy to detect abnormal vibration levels.
 For this reason, you are looking to Azure IoT Hub to detect data anomalies.
 You plan to have a vibration detection sensor on the conveyor belt, sending continuous telemetry to an IoT Hub.
-The IoT Hub will use Azure Stream Analytics, and a built-in ML model, to give you advance warning of vibration anomalies.
+The IoT Hub will use Azure Stream Analytics to give you advance warning of vibration anomalies.
 You also plan to archive all the telemetry data, just in case it's ever needed.

 You decide to build a prototype of the planned system, initially using simulated telemetry.